MahiMahi99/weather-widget-plus/README.md

 ## Using Weather Widget Plus in the System Tray:
 For a newly installed plasmoid to appear as a System Tray entry, it is necessary to log out and log back in or restart plasmashell

-As a System Tray entry, Weather Widget Plus will only respond to Location changes after you log out and log back in or restart plasmashell.
+As a System Tray entry, Weather Widget Plus may only respond to Location changes after you log out and log back in or restart plasmashell.
 This unintended behavior is currently under investigation

 ## Notes
 The integrated Met.no search function may return in the future.
 For now, use [Geonames.org](https://www.geonames.org/) to find the latitude, longitude, and altitude for your location.